yogirajiiitadev/MoviesFlix-gpt/README.md

   - Authentication using Google Firebase
   - Use Firebase API's like onAuthStateChange, signInWithEmailAndPassword, createUserWithEmailAndPassword
   - Created our Redux Store using userSlice
+  - Implemented Sign Out
+  - Update Profile with displayName
+  - BugFix : Redirect user to browse page if logged in, Redirect to login if user is logged out.
+  - Unsubscribed to the onAuthStateChange callback API once the header component unmounts.

 - **Browse Page (Accessible only after Authentication)**
   - A header with navigation options.